-I trust that as you embark upon your term of office you will enjoy the challenge which comes with making decisions which require the reconciliation of disparate community values and aspirations in an environment where the decisions you make will have significant and lasting impacts upon the community.
+Your role as councillors requires you to reconcile disparate community values and aspirations in an environment where the decisions you make will have significant and lasting impacts upon the community.
 Decision making in planning is not some academic or theoretical exercise.
 If a project is approved, the chances are that you will get to see the real thing accompanied by either a sense of pleasure, tinged with relief, or sometimes, humility, tinged with embarrassment.